Project 211

 Project 211 (211工程) was a higher education development and sponsorship scheme of the government of China for "preparing approximately 100 universities for the 21st century", initiated in November 1995.
 There were 115 universities and colleges selected to be part of this program.

-Project 211 and Project 985 were both initiated by the Jiang Zemin administration in 1990s as part of the "revitalize the country through science and education" strategy.
-They were nullified in 2016 and replaced by the Double First-Class Construction in 2017, under the Xi Jinping administration.
+Project 211 and Project 985 were both initiated by CCP general secretary Jiang Zemin in 1990s as part of the "revitalize the country through science and education" strategy.
+They were nullified and replaced by the Double First-Class Construction in 2015, under the Xi Jinping administration.

 Etymology

 Project 211 was a project of developing comprehensive universities and colleges initiated in 1995 by the then National Education Commission of China, with the intent of raising the research standards of comprehensive universities and cultivating strategies for socio-economic development.

 The name for the project comes from an abbreviation of the slogan "In preparation for the 21st century, successfully running 100 higher education institutions" (面向21世纪，办好100所高校).
 One hundred was the approximate number of participating universities.